 represent fields in the value of an event, but there are a few extra columns.

-In particular, there are the
+In particular, there is the

 In addition, windowed sources have

 WINDOWEND system columns.